 Insignia is one of eight nearly identical ships that were built for Renaissance Cruises.
 After the demise of Renaissance, the ships were scattered across several cruise lines.
 After a number of ownership changes, these ships are with three cruise lines: Oceania Cruises, Azamara Club Cruises and Princess Cruises.
 Oceania has the most with four.
-(See our profile of sister ship Regatta).

 The “R boats” have many fans.
 They are small in size but spacious enough for comfort.
 The décor is like a country club, helping to create an atmosphere of relaxed informality within an elegant setting.